SystemsApproach/private5g/preface.rst

 engineering team, the Magma engineering team, and the open source communities that work with them.
-A special thanks to Ajay Thakur, Andy Bavier, and Gabriel Arrobo, who were enormously helpful in getting Aether OnRamp (described in the *About the Software* Appendix) up and running.
+A special thanks to Ajay Thakur, Andy Bavier, and Gabriel Arrobo, who were enormously helpful in getting Aether OnRamp (described in the *Open Source Software* Appendix) up and running.

 Thanks to the members of the community who contributed text or